UPPMAX/programming_formalisms/docs/git/contribute.md

-# Merging and git pull request with code review
+# Merging and contributing with code review

 !!! questions